conlin-matt/SurfRCaT/docs/tutorials.md

 8. The tool will now automatically find airborne lidar datasets that cover the location of this camera.
 This is a two-step process; the tool will first search for nearby datasets and then examine those to find covering datasets.
 Press Continue when the processes finish.
 9. The next window will display a table that shows all NOAA lidar datasets that cover the location of this camera, allowing you to select one to use in the remote-GCP extraction.
-Select dataset 6330 by checking its box, and then hit Continue.
+Select dataset 6330 from 2017 by checking its box and then hit Continue.
 This will initiate the lidar download process, which is completed in three steps: sorting tiles, downloading data, and formatting data.
 Press Continue when done.

    > **Note**
    >
    > The lidar download process can be relatively time- and memory-intensive due to the large size of some datasets.
-See [Considerations for using SurfRCaT](https://conlin-matt.github.io/SurfRCaT/about.html)
-   > for more information.
-This dataset was downloaded in <3 minutes with a relatively slow internet connection, however dataset 8950 required 20 minutes to download with the same connection.
+See [Considerations for using SurfRCaT](https://conlin-matt.github.io/SurfRCaT/about.html) for more information.
+Dataset 6330 was downloaded in ~6 minutes with a relatively slow internet connection.

 10. You have now entered the GCP picking module, the heart of SurfRCaT.
 Here you will co-locate features in the camera image and lidar point cloud.
 First,